Moravian Instruments Cx series of CMOS astronomical cameras are

 The C4-16000 cooled scientific CMOS camera sensors

-offer the same geometry like the CCDs in the famous G4-16000
+offer the same geometry as the CCDs in the famous G4-16000

-mechanical design of C4 cameras inherits from G4 Mark II cameras,
+design is also inherited specifically from the G4 Mark II cameras,

 which makes the C4 camera line fully compatible with vast range of